 Please note that this guide is to showcase my audio setup.
-I will not be going in depth into the finer points of Voicemeter Banana.
+I will not be going in depth into the finer points of Voicemeeter Banana.

-The primary software of my audio setup is a virtual mixer called Voicemeter Banana developed by VB-Audio.
+The primary software of my audio setup is a virtual mixer called Voicemeeter Banana developed by VB-Audio.
 To download the application click this link.

-If you would like to read the manual for voicemeter banana you can go here.
+If you would like to read the manual for voicemeeter banana you can go here.

 Input and Output Devices